Sunday, January 10, 2010

 Naughty Marietta (1935)

-MacDonald is the charming Marietta, a princess who has been promised to a man she does not love, Don Carlos from Spain.
+MacDonald is the charming Marie, a princess who has been promised to a man she does not love, Don Carlos from Spain.
 He arrives with a black wedding dress and plans to proceed with the marriage as quickly as possible.
 She feels as trapped as the birds that she keeps in her aviary at home--one of the most heavy-handed symbols ever put on film.
-She wants to be free to choose her own husband, so rather than submit to her uncle's will, she trades places with a servant and sails for America on a ship filled with women.
+She wants to be free to choose her own husband, so rather than submit to her uncle's will, she trades places with a servant named Marietta and sails for America on a ship filled with women.
 (She lets the birds free before she leaves, too, just so you don't miss out on the obvious symbolism.)
 These women are so-called "casquette girls," who have accepted a dowry from the French king as a condition of their marrying colonists once they arrive in America.

 A reward is offered for Marietta's return, so she has to assume a disguise in order not to be detected.
 It's really just a pair of glasses and a plain dress, a sort of precursor to the set-up of those teen make-over movies that do the same thing with the girl who's going to be revealed to be a great beauty before the film's end.
 Do film makers really think that glasses make people so unappealing and so unrecognizable?
 Nevertheless, Marietta successfully escapes being discovered, and she even bonds with one of the girls on the boat, a romantic dreamer named Julie (Cecelia Parker), who still thinks she will fall in love with the man she eventually marries.